YoshiyukiKono/cloudera-demo-env/docs/cdsw-demo.md

 ## Checking CDSW Status

 On the CDSW node, you can check the status of CDSW using `cdsw status`.
-The following example is the output of `cdsw status` after installation finished.
+The following example is the output of `cdsw status` after installation finished (details are different depending on the version).

 ```
 $ sudo cdsw status